 Travel and Transport Links

 Lowestoft is the main town in its district, with a variety of handy transport links.
 If travelling from the south take the A12, a road that runs from London to Great Yarmouth, as it passes right through the town.
 Connecting Lowestoft to Norfolk and Suffolk are a myriad of A and B roads, offering routes to nearby towns such as Great Yarmouth and Beccles, and to larger cities such as Norwich.

 The train station is located in the middle of town, with services running to Norwich and Ipswich every hour.

-The most common property type selling in Lowestoft are terraced houses, averaging a price of £164,664 in the past year.
-Detached and semi-detached properties are more expensive in general with prices on average of £317,743 and £229,854 respectively.
-House prices are down from the previous year but are up since 2019.
+The most common property type selling in Lowestoft are terraced houses, averaging a price of £171,440 in the past year.
+Detached and semi-detached properties are more expensive in general with prices on average of £332,899 and £237,624 respectively.

 Want to know more about our school?
 We’re happy to have a chat - give us a call at 01502 525300.
 You can check our latest vacancies here.